Price Action Trading Strategies for 2021 - System, Patterns & Course

 The above image shows an example of price rejection through raw price action.

-The price has traded above the resistance trend line, but it denied to stay above and displayed a strong selling wick.
+The price has traded above the resistance trend line, but it denied staying above and displayed a strong selling wick.

 It is a clear example of Price Rejection.
 This is good for bears (but not for bulls).